Best Gifts for Campers

 Well, hopefully they won’t be awake for long if their beds are comfy and they’ve played hard all day.
 Check out our blog post on 10 Ways to Help Kids Sleep While Camping!

 The quickest way to a comfy bed is a high quality camping pad.
-Big Agnes Hinman is an amazingly comfortable self-inflating, cold weather foam core pad with a delightful 2.5″ of cush.
-Tales of a Mountain Mama teammember Valerie highly recommends this pad for family camping…”My kids and I have been using (and abusing) the doublewide Hinman for over 3 years now.
-I can vouch for it’s durability and comfort!“
+Big Agnes Q-Core Deluxe is an amazingly comfortable self-inflating, cold weather foam core pad with a delightful 3.5″ of cush.

 Klymit offers a wide range of incredibly lightweight air-chamber sleeping pads.
 They have a 3/4 length Static “junior” sleeping pad that is a great size for kids!
 Klymit Static Pads are a great choice if you are doing the majority of your tent camping in warm weather, as this line of air pads offers very little insulation against the cold.